ijdoe/camsur-bmad/docs/07-project-management/sales-enablement.md

 We don’t replace your disaster managers or PAGASA.
 We empower them with a reliable intelligence and integration layer that makes expert decisions faster, clearer, and more targeted — with full human oversight and measurable outcomes.

 ## 30-Second Answer Script
-“We don’t replace PAGASA or your disaster managers.
-We integrate their data and your SOPs into one engine that flags what matters, when it matters.
-The core pieces are already proven at scale — DMA-BD’s 800+ river stations, Coram.ai’s EMS, and commercial satellite imagery.
-Every public alert is reviewed by your operator, audit-logged, and measured against clear KPIs like lead time and spatial accuracy.
-Our job is to make your experts faster and more effective — not replace them.”
+“We provide the **LINGKOD Emergency Command Platform**, an AI-powered intelligence engine that makes your disaster managers faster and more effective.
+It integrates data from PAGASA, local CCTV, and sensors into a single **Threat Analysis Engine** that flags what matters, when it matters.
+Every alert is reviewed by your operator on the **Alert Management Dashboard** before being sent out via the **Communication Hub**, ensuring full human control.
+We don’t replace your experts; we empower them with predictive, actionable insights.”

 ## 2-Minute Expanded Answer
-- Proven components in production:
-  - DMA-BD’s river network (800+ sites, <1% deviation vs manual),
-  - Coram.ai EMS deployments,
-  - Commercial satellite imagery from established providers.
+- **The Platform:** We deliver the **LINGKOD Emergency Command Platform**, a complete solution with modules for data ingestion, AI-powered threat analysis, a human-in-the-loop operator dashboard, and last-mile communication.
+- **Proven Components:** The platform is built on proven, production-grade components, including DMA-BD’s river network (800+ sites), Coram.ai's AI analytics, and commercial satellite imagery.
-- Human-in-the-loop by default: All citizen-facing alerts require operator approval in EMS, with audit logs and override controls.
+- **Human-in-the-Loop by Default:** All citizen-facing alerts require approval by your operator in the Alert Management Dashboard, with full audit logs and override controls.
 - Transparent, explainable logic: Versioned rule packs; per-alert evidence panel (signals, thresholds, rule trace, confidence).
 - Standards and interoperability: Outputs in CAP 1.2 and GeoJSON; integrates cleanly with ArcGIS; aligned to ICS/NDRRMC processes.
 - Local capacity and ownership: Government data tenancy, open APIs, training and playbooks; we co-manage initially and hand over.